imcquee/vitacompanion-cli/README.md

 vita p
 ```

 This will send the new eboot.bin to your device, wake it up, close all other applications, and finally launch the new version.
 Make sure you are in your project's directory.
+Either have eboot.bin and param.sfo files in the directory or a vpk file, it doesn't matter if it is in a subdirectory like 'src' because all subdirectories will be scanned.

 ## Debug Mode